-Lynn Wyatt, a mom of two, is an Atlanta native and a breast-cancer patient advocate and grant reviewer with Susan G. Komen Atlanta.
+Lynn Wyatt, a mom of two, is an Atlanta native and a breast-cancer-patient advocate and grant reviewer with Susan G. Komen Atlanta.
 At age 40, she was diagnosed with breast cancer.
-This is the inspiring story of her 7-year-fight, which she shared exclusively with FirstforWomen.com
+This is the inspiring story of her seven-year fight, which she has shared exclusively with FirstforWomen.com.

 My children were so young.
-My son, Andrew, was 4; my daughter, Alex, was 2.
-At that age it was hard for both of them to comprehend.
+My son Andrew was four and my daughter Alex was two.
+At that age, it was hard for both of them to comprehend.
 We told them that I had a “boo-boo” in my body that the doctor had to remove.
 And we read a book called Momma and the Polka Dot Boo Boo.

-When I found out that one of my reconstruction options, known as TRAM, would take fat from my abdomen to rebuild my breasts, so I'd essentially get a boob job and a tummy tuck, my decision was made!
+When I found out that a reconstruction option known as TRAM would take fat from my abdomen to rebuild my breasts (essentially meaning I'd get a boob job and a tummy tuck), my decision was made!
 Turns out there was a bright side to cancer.

 Just when I thought I had cancer beat, I started having pains in my back and in the center of my chest.
 I brought up that painful spot on my chest a number of times to many different doctors — and was told multiple times it was scar tissue.
-But finally I got a CT scan.
-At 5 PM my doctor called.
+But finally, I got a CT scan.
+At 5 p.m. my doctor called.
 When she asked if I was driving, I knew it wasn’t going to be good.
-I had stage 4, metastatic breast cancer — the cancer had found its way to my liver, my brain, and my spine, extending from my neck to my thigh bone.
+I had stage four metastatic breast cancer — the cancer had found its way to my liver, my brain, and my spine, extending from my neck to my thigh bone.
 I was 44 years old.
-[Ed note: Although survival rates can vary, the five-year rate is just 22 percent for women with stage 4 breast cancer, according to the American Cancer Society.]
+[Ed note: Although survival rates can vary, the five-year rate is just 22 percent for women with stage four breast cancer, according to the American Cancer Society.]

-Andrew was 8 then and Alex, 6.
+Andrew was eight then and Alex was six.
 The hardest day of my life was picking my son up from school after my husband and I met with my oncologist and hearing him ask: “Does the doctor know how to fix this?”
 As for me, I had to go through a process to get to acceptance.
 First, I withdrew.
 A few of my closest friends became my communications team.
 They answered questions from the rest of the world and organized dinners for my family.
 With a support team in place, I had some space to think about my new life.

 After that, though, I got very mad at this evil thing living in my body.
 I started to think of it as an enemy that I would fight at any cost.
 I started silently screaming at the cancer that it had chosen the wrong person this time.

-Gamma Knife isn’t really surgery.
-It’s a device that beams gamma rays to destroy tumors in the brain.
+Despite its name, Gamma Knife isn’t really surgery — it’s a device that beams gamma rays to destroy tumors in the brain.
 I actually found the Gamma Knife procedure quite calming, even though you place your head inside what looks like an igloo.
 I had 21 brain tumors, but after six procedures, they were gone.
 I also had chemotherapy and radiation to treat the other tumors in my body.
 It took three years, but I was cancer-free again.

 But a terminal diagnosis is a whole new animal.
 Terminal.
 The word alone is heinous, so I never use it.
 I am “metastatic.”
 I have a chronic disease that, so far, medicine, brilliant doctors, and procedures like the Gamma Knife have kept me here and living a very normal life.

 At 47, I’ve learned that you either choose to give in or you choose to win.
 I don’t accept death as an option.
 I call it “plausible denial.”
 I define my destiny.
 I’m Lynn Wyatt.
-I’m a mom, a wife, the lady behind you at the grocery store.
-I choose how I will live.
-No person or disease will ever do that for me.
+I’m a mom, a wife, and the lady behind you at the grocery store.
+I choose how I will live — no person or disease will ever do that for me.